Irun: Culture and tourism

 One of its main festivals is the Alarde de San Marcial, a parade recreating an episode of the Peninsular War, held every year on 30 June.

 There are hot mineral springs in the town.

 Sports

 The town is home to one of Europe's top handball teams, CD Bidasoa, who play at the Artaleku Udal Kiroldegia.

 Its football club is Real Unión who play in the third tier, and are based at Stadium Gal.
-There is a Real Unión B in the seventh tier.
+There is a Real Unión B in the fifth tier, Tercera RFEF.

 Climate

 Irun has an oceanic climate courtesy of strong maritime moderation from the Bay of Biscay.
 Rainfall is frequent year-round since Irun is on the windward side of the Pyrenees.
 Rain often falls in high quantities on individual days with 1649 mm falling on just 138 days.